Ask a Professor: The Fight for Full Practice Authority by Pennsylvania’s NPs

 But NPs in Pennsylvania aren’t able to help as much as they’d like.
 Pennsylvania is classified as a reduced practice state, according to the American Association of Nurse Practitioners (AANP), meaning that certain restrictions prevent NPs from delivering the full scope of services they are trained to provide.
 Those restrictions require NPs to secure business contracts, called collaborative agreements, with two physicians.
 That undercuts the reinforcement that NPs could offer and amounts to putting red tape in between NPs and the patients who desperately need their services.

-“Years ago, an NP in Oil City lost her collaborating MD and had to close a practice of 3,000 visits a year,” Dr. O’Sullivan says.
-“After months of work one was finally found, but her MD was retiring, and large health systems forbid such MD collaboration outside of the health system.”
+“Years ago, an NP in Oil City lost her collaborating MD and had to close a practice of 3,000 visits a year,” Dr. O’Sullivan said.
+“After months of work, one was finally found, but her MD was retiring, and large health systems forbid such MD collaboration outside of the health system.”

 Collaborative agreements add the burden of cost and logistics to NP practice, forcing NPs to seek approval for services that they’ve already been trained to provide themselves.
 This is putting undue stress on a health system that’s already significantly stretched.